lengff123/AI-Screenshot-/README.md

 We're excited to announce several new features that are currently in development:

-1. **Local LLM Integration with Ollama[https://ollama.com/]**:
-   - Connect to your local Large Language Models using Ollama
-   - Run models like Llama 3.1, Phi 3, Mistral, and Gemma 2 locally
-   - Enhance privacy and reduce dependency on cloud-based AI services
-   - Customize and create your own models

-2. **Advanced Text Processing**:
-   - Improved OCR capabilities for more accurate text extraction from images
+1. **Enhanced OCR Capabilities**: Improved text extraction from complex images.
-   - Enhanced text analysis and summarization features

-3. **Intelligent Clipboard Processing**:
-   - Automatically detect and process clipboard content
-   - Smart suggestions and actions based on the type of copied content
+2. **More AI Services Integration**: Support for additional AI providers and models.
+3. **Advanced Image Processing**: Additional tools for image manipulation before AI analysis.
+4. **Cross-Platform Support**: Developing versions for macOS and Linux.

 Stay tuned for these exciting updates that will make AI Screenshot Tool even more powerful and versatile!

 ## 📘 Documentation

-For more detailed information about using AI Screenshot Tool, please refer to our [Wiki](https://github.com/yourusername/ai-screenshot-tool/wiki).
+For more detailed information about using AI Screenshot Tool, please refer to our [Wiki](https://github.com/lengff123/AIScreenshot/wiki).

 ## 🤝 Contributing